prnthp/prnthp.github.io/projects.md

 ![Slip detection on glass](//j.gifs.com/N9L316.gif)

-And grasping jar with the slip detection turned off:
+And grasping a jar with the slip detection turned off:
 ![No slip detection on glass](//j.gifs.com/xvnKzr.gif)

 And yes it is delicate enough to handle an egg: